THIS ISSUE’S THEME IS:

 Editorial Focus: We welcome a wide range of creative work.
 For detailed information about the types of content we're most excited to receive, please visit our FAQ section.
 We especially encourage submissions beyond poetry.

-Word Limit: We recommend keeping written pieces under 5 pages or under 1500 words.
+Word Limit: We ask that submitters keep written pieces under 1500 words.

 Mediums: We accept all printable mediums.
 If you're unsure whether your piece fits, feel free to submit.